JanGorman/jersey-passbook/README.md

 foreman start
 ```

-For more info on getting up and running with dropwizard projects, check out the comprehensive [dropwizard documentation](http://dropwizard.codahale.com/getting-started/ "dropwizard documentation").
+For more info on getting up and running with dropwizard projects, check out the comprehensive [Dropwizard documentation](http://dropwizard.codahale.com/getting-started/ "Dropwizard documentation").

 ## Example